-Report: CBS Ready to Give Tony Romo 'Substantial' Raise to Stay with Network
+CBS Reportedly Ready to Give Tony Romo 'Substantial' Raise to Stay with Network

-Report: CBS Ready to Give Tony Romo 'Substantial' Raise to Stay with NetworkJanuary 21, 2019
+CBS Reportedly Ready to Give Tony Romo 'Substantial' Raise to Stay with NetworkJanuary 21, 2019

 As Tony Romo's broadcasting reputation continues to grow, CBS is willing to do whatever it takes to keep him in the booth.